smartcontractkit/documentation/docs/Developer Reference/user-guides/fund-your-contract.md

---
+---
-layout: node.liquid
+layout: nodes.liquid
+section: smartContract
 date: Last Modified
 title: "Fund your contract"
-permalink: "fund-your-contract"
+permalink: "docs/fund-your-contract/"
 hidden: false
 ---
 This guide explains how to fund your Solidity contract with LINK using the Remix IDE.